AishwaryaRK/Notes/Linux-Commands.md

      3: cp -v .bash_history{,1}
      4: ls .*

+    look <prefix>

+    whereis ls    # find out where the binary, source, and man page files
+                  # for a command is located.
+    whatis <cmd>  # displays a single line information about a command

+    finger <user> # used to lookup information about an user
+                  # login, username, home directory, shell

 ### local & global env vars for terminals:

     1: foo='Hello World!'   #local to terminal